arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }

 /**
   Formats the channel number with leading zeros to achieve a consistent 2-digit format

   @param channel
-  @return A string with the channel number in 2-digit format.
+  @return A string with the channel number in 2-digit format */
-*/
 String formatChannel(int channel) {
   if(channel < 10) {